-- Accumulation of Sick Leave.
+14.05 Accumulation of Sick Leave.
 Sick leave may be accumulated up to nine hundred sixty (960) hours for permanent employees.
 Upon termination or retirement following five (5) continuous years of active employment in a permanent position with the Port, qualified employees shall be compensated for fifty percent (50%) of their unused sick leave (within the 960-hour limit) at the rate of pay at termination.
+Pension and benefit contributions associated with this payment will be addressed in accordance with law.
 The fifty percent (50%) accumulated sick leave payoff (within the 960-hour limit) is payable to the employee's spouse or other designated beneficiary in the event of an employee's death.
-One hundred percent (100%) of an employee's accumulated sick leave (within the 960-hour limit) is payable to the employee's spouse or other designated beneficiary in the event of an employee's death in the line of duty. - 14.04 Shared Leave.
-The Parties agree to adopt a Shared Leave Program under the terms and conditions set forth in applicable Port policies covering shared leave of salaried employees. - (a) Purpose: The Shared Leave Program enables employees to donate accrued sick leave to fellow employees who are faced with taking leave without pay or termination due to extraordinary or severe physical or mental illnesses.
+One hundred percent (100%) of an employee's accumulated sick leave (within the 960-hour limit) is payable to the employee's spouse or other designated beneficiary in the event of an employee's death in the line of duty.

+- 14.06 Shared Leave.
+The Parties agree to adopt a Shared Leave Program under the terms and conditions set forth in applicable Port policies covering shared leave of salaried employees. - (a) Purpose.
+The Shared Leave Program enables employees to donate accrued sick leave to fellow employees who are faced with taking leave without pay or termination due to extraordinary or severe physical or mental illnesses.
 Implementation of the program for any individual employee is subject to agreement by the Employer, and the availability of shared leave from other employees.
-The Employer's decisions in implementing and administering the shared leave program shall be reasonable. - (b) Participation: Participation in the Shared Leave Program is voluntary.
+The Employer's decisions in implementing and administering the shared leave program shall be reasonable. - (b) Participation.
+Participation in the Shared Leave Program is voluntary.
 No employee shall be coerced, threatened, intimidated or financially induced into donating sick leave for purposes of this program.